Wales and Cornwall 2027: Critical Copper Connections

-Students will learn about unique expressions of cultural, community, and economic change working with a handful of industrial communities and heritage institutions.
-Students will visit the country's Parliament, six national museums, three national parks, four UNESCO World Heritage Sites, and spend at least three days at Europe's largest cultural festival, the National Eisteddfod, hosted in Wrexham in 2025.
+Michigan Tech will serve as one of the ten Gilman Program Pioneering Institutions by training MTU Study Away and Abroad staff and supporting this year's faculty-led program to Wales and Cornwall.
+This year, students will learn about unique expressions of cultural, community, and economic change, working with a handful of industrial communities and heritage institutions.
+Students will visit the Welsh Parliament, six national museums, three national parks, four UNESCO World Heritage Sites, and visit at least six mines and quarries in Wales, Cornwall, and Michigan.

-Wales: Community Transformations centers how we can better contextualize our cultural understandings of community, place, and nature to bring nuance, respect, integrity, and justice into independent research.
+Wales and Cornwall: Critical Copper Connections centers how we can better contextualize our cultural understandings of community, place, and nature to bring nuance, respect, integrity, and justice into independent research and map those values onto forward-looking industrial and post-industrial careers.

 Courses

-Students enroll in 6-10 summer session credits (Track B) through Michigan Technological University and pay the associated tuition costs.
-Students choose two or three of the following courses: SS 3960 Cultural Immersion (3 credits; HASS) or SS 5201 Cultural Immersion (1-3 credits), SS 4551/5501 Industrial Communities (3 credits), and SS 4710 Geographies of Migrant Communities (3 credits; HASS).
+Students enroll in 6-10 summer session credits through Michigan Technological University and pay the associated tuition costs.
+Students choose two or three of the following courses: SS 4551/5501 Industrial Communities (3 credits), SS 4710 Geographies of Migrant and National Communities (3 credits), and SS 4600 Industrial & Historical Archaeology or SS 6010 Special Topics in Industrial Heritage (3 credits).
 We will also offer two optional PE courses (PE 0167 Moving for Fitness and PE 0175- Hiking).
-Courses meet General Education requirements and capstone, methods, and major requirements for Social Sciences undergraduate and graduate students.
+Courses meet Essential Education Experience, Intercultural Competency, and Arts and Culture requirements and capstone, methods, and major requirements for Social Sciences undergraduate and graduate students.
 Additional research opportunities may also be available - contact instructors if you are interested.

 Instruction will occur in the field.
 Students' involvement with partner institutions and personnel and within the larger group in exploration and discussion will replace the traditional lectures of the courses.